Nonreciprocal interactions induce frequency shifts in superradiant lasers

 Figures~\ref{fig:spectrum_pA}(a,b) show the steady-state spectrum for the model defined in Eq.~\eqref{eq:master} as a function of $p_\d$.

-If all spins are driven, $p_\d=1$, they collectively emit photons in a superradiant way into the cavity mode, which outputs highly coherent light as indicated by the narrow peak in the spectrum at zero frequency (in the frame rotating with the atomic frequency); When decreasing $p_\d$, there are two peaks in the spectrum at nonzero frequencies indicating a positive or negative shift in the lasing frequency.
+If all spins are driven, $p_\d=1$, they collectively emit photons in a superradiant way into the cavity mode, which outputs highly coherent light as indicated by the narrow peak in the spectrum at zero frequency (relative to the bare atomic frequency).
+When decreasing $p_\d$, there are two peaks in the spectrum at nonzero frequencies indicating a positive or negative shift in the lasing frequency.
 Furthermore, for $p_\d$ smaller than a critical value, the peaks vanish indicating the absence of lasing.

 \mysection{Nonreciprocal interactions} We now explain the origin of the frequency shift displayed in Figs.~\ref{fig:spectrum_pA}(a,b).
 First, we derive an effective spin-only description.
 In the bad-cavity limit where $\kappa/(\sqrt{N} \Omega)$ is large, the cavity field instantaneously follows the spins, $a = -i(2\Omega/\kappa)S^-$, and can be adiabatically eliminated.
 Next, we exploit the permutational invariance: All driven spins are identical to one another and all undriven spins are identical to one another.
 In the thermodynamic limit, $N \rightarrow \infty$, \cref{eq:master} can thus be solved exactly using a mean-field ansatz~\cite{Spohn_1980,Note1}.